 - Bring a valid ID like a state ID, driver’s license, passport, or military ID.
 They must not be expired.

 - All electronics are prohibited.
 As much as you may want to record a video of you and your loved one, it won’t be possible.
-Usually, your car key and ID is all you’ll be able to have on you.
+Usually, your car key and ID are all you’ll be able to have on you.

 - Another obstacle is that visitors are searched and must pass through a metal detector.
 Your vehicle may get search as well so be prepared for it.